simplex-chat/simplex-chat/graph-chat.md

 ## Duplex connection

-A generic term for two unidirectional connections to connect participants or devices - used for "contacts", "devices" and "group participants".
+A generic term for two unidirectional connections (or two sets of connections, for redundancy) to connect participants or devices - used for "contacts", "devices" and "group participants".

 TODO